nehaljwani/team.exiv2.org/book/IMaEA.md

 I was a little surprised that Adobe have removed the MakerNote.

 I believe the "undefined" tags which are listed in the format: Exif.Image.0xc761 and defined in the specification.
 C761.H is "Noise Profile" for which the mathematics are explained by Adobe!

-A curiosity about the DNG Standard is how to know that these tags are valid when reading a DNG.
-Of course the DNG's tag Exif.Image.Software is "Adobe DNG Converter 12.3", however I believe most image editors would overwrite that when the file is modified.
-Perhaps it's better to consider tags such as 0xc761 to be part of the "Core" Tiff Specification.

 #### CR2 and NEF will require more investigation.